appsciences/self-contained-react-examples/README.md

 # self-contained-react-examples
-'Hello World' ReactJS examples in one html file
+'Hello World' ReactJS examples in one HTML file

-###To Use
+##To Use

 `git clone https://github.com/appsciences/self-contained-react-examples.git`